PatrickMaiyer/Portapack_Wiki/Update-firmware.md

 3. Switch to HackRF mode via the on-screen option (in the PortaPack)
 4. Upload the firmware with `hackrf_spiflash -w new_firmware_file.bin`
 5. Reboot the device

-### Flash Utility

-The [Flash Utility](https://github.com/eried/portapack-mayhem/wiki/Flash-Utility) can also be used to program new firmware from a bin file stored on a MicroSD card, mentioned below.

 ## MicroSD card files